How do I put my house in my Trust?

 Can I refinance my house after I put it into a Trust?

 Yes, you can refinance your property after you put it into a Revocable Living Trust.
-California escrow and title companies are very familiar with revocable living trusts and understand how to deal with the refinance of a house that is inside of revocable living trusts.
+California escrow and title companies are familiar with revocable living trusts and understand how to deal with the refinance of a house that is inside of revocable living trusts.

 Can I revoke and/or revise my Trust?